darktable-org/dtorg/content/blog/2012-05-07-darktable-and-solaris-it-just-workstm-and-there-are-some-nifty-benefits-too/2012-05-07-darktable-and-solaris-it-just-workstm-and-there-are-some-nifty-benefits-too.md

 That's a fairly simple one-liner for a very simple use-case.
 It's a bit of a worry that it took 9 milliseconds (thankyou to the commenters below for picking up my error with the order of magnitude) for that function to return.
 Now that I've got some hard data I can get started with drilling down into what the possible causes are, using the analytical troubleshooting system (an implementation of [Kepner-Tregoe's Problem Solving and Decision Management](https://www.kepner-tregoe.com/TheKTWay/WorkingWithKT-TeachYou-PSDM.cfm) methodology) which I was taught while working at (the late) Sun Microsystems.

 Looking through the code for dt_tag_new, I think we've got the possibility of some small optimisations.
 I've been trying out the idea of keeping the tags and tagxtag tables in memory and updating the on-disk versions using a SQLite3 trigger.
-However.... more investigation is needed.
+However ... more investigation is needed.
 I'll be using Dtrace to help me see what works best.